microsoft/microsoft-ui-xaml-specs/active/radiobuttons/RadioButtons_Spec.md

 ### No RadioButton is selected
 When no RadioButton controls are selected in the RadioButtons list, focus is put on the first RadioButton in the list.

-> Note: The RadioButton that receives tab focus from this initial navigation will **not be selected/checked**.

 |Focus is on button<br>RadioButton group does not have focus | Tab has been pressed<br>RadioButton group now has focus|
 |:--:|:--:|
 | ![alt text](noselecteditem_notabfocus.png) | ![alt text](noselecteditem_tabfocus.png)|